erajasekar/cs-workshop/PITCHME.md

 ### Like Experimenting and Research

-* You like conduction experiments, you will try something, if it doesn't work scratch that off and try different approach.
+* You like doing experiments, you will try something, if it doesn't work scratch that off and try different approach.
 * You also like doing research, you search the web, read the documentation, refer the books to come up with a solution.

 +++